posit-dev/r-shinylive/README.md

 ## R package availability

-The `{shinylive}` web assets will statically inspect which packages are being used via `{renv}`.
+The `{shinylive}` web assets will statically inspect which packages are being used in your app.

-If you need a package that can not be found by `{renv}`, add an impossible-to-reach code within your Shiny application that has a library call to that R package.
+If your app includes a package that is not automatically discovered, you can add an impossible-to-reach code within your Shiny application that has a library call to that R package.
 For example:

 ```r
 if (FALSE) {